Quaternion typification of Clifford algebra elements: Abstract

 \section{Abstract}

 We present a new classification of Clifford algebra elements.
 Our classification is based on the notion of quaternion type.
-Using this classification we develop a method of analysis of commutators and anticommutators of Clifford algebra elements.
+Using this classification we develop a method for analyzing commutators and anticommutators of Clifford algebra elements.
 This method allows us to find out and prove a number of new properties of Clifford algebra elements.